digitalbricklayer/techteapotcom/content/posts/popularity-contest-widget.md

 <strong>Update 2nd December 2008</strong>: The Popularity Contest Widget has now <a href="http://wordpress.org/extend/plugins/popularity-contest-widget/">moved to the wordpress.org site</a>.
 All updates will now appear on the new site.

 <a href="http://alexking.org/projects/wordpress/">Popularity Contest</a> is a great <a href="http://wordpress.org/extend/plugins/">Wordpress plugin</a> for displaying your most popular blog posts.
-It powers the <strong>Teapot Highlights</strong> over on the right hand side of this post. :)
+It powers the <strong>Teapot Highlights</strong> over on the right hand side of this post. :smile:

 One thing missing from Popularity Contest is a <a href="http://codex.wordpress.org/Plugins/WordPress_Widgets">widget</a>.
 We created one for this blog, so we thought we may as well share it for everybody else to use too.